-Certain information in this "Compensation Discussion and Analysis" section of the proxy statement includes financial measures that have not been calculated in accordance with accounting principles generally accepted in the United States of America, commonly known as "non-GAAP" measures.
-For a reconciliation to the most directly comparable GAAP financial measures and management's rationale for the use of such non-GAAP measures, please see Appendix A to this proxy statement.
+Certain information in this "Compensation Discussion and Analysis" section of the proxy statement includes financial measures that have not been calculated in accordance with accounting principles generally accepted in the United States of America, commonly known as "non-GAAP" financial measures.
+For a reconciliation to the most directly comparable GAAP financial measures and management's rationale for the use of such non-GAAP financial measures, please see "Appendix A-Reconciliation of Non-GAAP Financial Measures for Annual Cash Incentive Compensation" and "Appendix B-Reconciliation of Non-GAAP Financial Measures for Long-Term Incentive Compensation."

 Our Named Executive Officers.
-This Compensation Discussion and Analysis focuses on Arconic's NEOs, who are our Chief Executive Officer, our Chief Financial Officer, and the three most highly compensated executive officers based on compensation for the year ended December 31, 2021.
+This Compensation Discussion and Analysis focuses on Arconic's NEOs, who are our Chief Executive Officer, our Chief Financial Officer, and the three most highly compensated executive officers based on compensation for the year ended December 31, 2022.

-Name Title Timothy D. Myers Chief Executive Officer Erick R. Asmussen Executive Vice President and Chief Financial Officer Melissa M. Miller Executive Vice President and Chief Human Resources Officer Mark J. Vrablec Executive Vice President and Chief Commercial Officer Diana C. Toman (1) Former Executive Vice President, Chief Legal Officer and Secretary
+Name Title Timothy D. Myers Chief Executive Officer Erick R. Asmussen Executive Vice President and Chief Financial Officer Mark J. Vrablec Executive Vice President and Chief Commercial Officer Diana B. Perreiah (1) Executive Vice President, Rolled Products North America Robert L. Woodall (1) Executive Vice President, Rolled Products International and Extrusions